What animals say

 Dowsing

-Dowsing using a pendulum is something I find useful to narrow down options.
+Dowsing with a pendulum is something I find helpful in narrowing down options.
 With practice, it is possible to get more than a yes/no answer – perhaps a percentage – to give a comparison between various options.
-I use dowsing a lot to check between different options (and, in my own life even to find missing items).
+I often use dowsing to compare different options (and, in my life, even to locate missing items).

 Emotional Freedom Technique (EFT)

-Energy tapping involves tapping on certain meridian points to effect energetic change.
-This can be done for another person or animal as well, remotely.
-It can be very useful for calming and sometimes has been reported to ease physical ailments as well.
+Energy tapping involves tapping on specific meridian points to effect energetic change.
+This can also be done for another person or animal remotely.
+It can be handy for calming and has sometimes been reported to ease physical ailments.

 Shamanic Healing